 It is also wise to keep an eye on exactly how much you are withdrawing from your pension pot, and the consequences of doing so.
 The government has recently announced that it may limit the tax-free amount you can invest in pensions to £4,000 a year if you have accessed your pension pot.
 The change will be applied retrospectively from 6 April 2017, so anyone who has drawn on the taxed part of their private or occupational pension will be unable to make a contribution of more than £4,000 a year from that date.
 However, you can still take your tax-free lump of cash without triggering the £4,000 contribution limit.

 The best way to ensure you have sufficient income in your later years is to start contributing to a private or occupational pension as soon as you can.
 This not only enables you to make plenty of contributions, it also gives your money time to grow.

 If you are member of an occupational pension scheme, your employer may be prepared to match any extra money you pay in over and above the minimum contributions required.

 You can also make a significant improvement to your state pension by deferring the benefits.
 Your state pension will increase by 5.8% for every year that you delay receiving your benefits.
-For someone who is entitled to the full new state pension of £159.55 a week in the 2017–2018 tax year, this will mean an extra £479 a year.
+For someone who was entitled to the full new state pension of £159.55 a week in the 2017–2018 tax year, this would have meant an extra £479 a year.